pfsense/docs/source/config/dashboard.rst

 the **Save** button **inside** the widget, not the button at the top of the page.

-New widgets may be written as described in the wiki entry on `/development/creating-widgets`.
+New widgets may be written as described at :doc:`../development/creating-widgets`.